openbikesensor/openbikesensor.github.io/README.md

 itself, just the package manager (npm).

-If you want to update any of these components, feel free to do so and change the places where it is referenced in the github flow or submodule, as well as this documentation.
+If you want to update any of these components, feel free to do so and change the places where it is referenced in the GitHub flow or submodule, as well as this documentation.
 It makes sense to stay up to date, but isn't really required for a site of this size and scope.
 When updating, please create a separate pull request to change the canonical version(s) in this repository.